sg893052/sonic-buildimage/L3/BFD/BFD_Profile.md

 ### 3.1.1 BFD Profile
 #### 3.1.1.1 BFD Profile configuration
 BFD profile is a template wherein all BFD params can be configured and then the profile can be applied to BFD peers.
 Below CLI's are added to configure BFD profile and its params.
-Profile name in all the configurations is a string of 63 characters.
+Profile name is a string of 63 characters.
 ```
 sonic(config)# bfd
 sonic(conf-bfd)# profile test